hiero-ledger/tsc/proposals/2025-06-23-tsc-voting-procedures.md

 ## Motivation

-The TSC frequently struggles to achieve quorum during scheduled meetings, resulting in delayed decision-making.
-A standardized asynchronous voting process via GitHub Pull Requests will enable the TSC to maintain momentum while ensuring all members can participate regardless of meeting attendance.
+Sometimes the TSC struggles to achieve qourum around key decisions or requires additional time outside of a meeting to deliberate on a decision.
+Asynchronous voting through Github Pull Requests would enable both flexibility and a solution for voting outside of the short meeting window.

 ## Proposal Details